coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 3. **Task Nodes (Optional)**:
    - Task nodes are optional nodes that serve to augment the cluster’s processing capacity.
 Unlike core nodes, task nodes **do not store data** but are dedicated to executing tasks assigned by the master node.
 Task nodes are ideal for **scaling computation** when workloads demand additional resources.
 They can also be provisioned as **spot instances**, offering further cost savings.

+## Storage Options

+EMR supports several storage options to store input data, output data, and logs.
+Choosing the right file system depends on the specific needs of your application and the longevity of the data.